yatt-code/claimbot/docs/02-sds-claimbot.md

 ### Backend
 - Node.js + Express RESTful API
-- Auth: JWT-based session management
+- Auth: Handle by Clerk
 - API Rate Limiting: Express middleware (e.g., `express-rate-limit`) to throttle requests and prevent abuse.
 - API documentation will be generated using **Swagger** (OpenAPI 3.0 compliant) for endpoint visibility and testing.